 Many wedding photographers, for example, shoot thousands of photos per wedding.

-Let’s just say you have 2000 images to be culled and processed.
+Let’s just say you have 2000 images to cull and process.
 If only 1 second is added to the time it takes to open an image that’s 2000 seconds, which translates to 33 minutes!
 Just to do a first pass look through of all the images!
-Before you even begin to cull or process.
+Before you even begin to cull images or process your photoshoot.

 If your computer isn’t really up to date and fast it will take even longer.

 Exporting and transferring/uploading images is also affected by the memory size of the image.
-So every step of the process is impacted by the number of megapixels.
+So every step of the post production process is impacted by the number of megapixels in an image.

 Megapixels are wasted online!

 The majority of people use their phones to go online so the images they see are so small that it’s a complete waste of pixels.
 Even tablets and computers are too small to fully appreciate a high megapixel image.

 Aside from that, all social media platforms compress images, so by the time they’re visible online, the image quality has been wrecked.

 Even worse – bigger images (i.e. the ones that are high in megapixels and therefore memory) are compressed even more.